Wyoming-C64/wyoswipe/README.md

-# nwipe
+# wyoswipe
 ![GitHub CI badge](https://github.com/martijnvanbrummelen/nwipe/workflows/ci_ubuntu_latest/badge.svg)
 [![GitHub release](https://img.shields.io/github/release/martijnvanbrummelen/nwipe)](https://github.com/martijnvanbrummelen/nwipe/releases/)

-nwipe is a fork of the dwipe command originally used by Darik's Boot and Nuke (DBAN). nwipe was created out of a need to run the DBAN dwipe command outside of DBAN, in order to allow its use with any host distribution, thus giving better hardware support.
+wyoswipe is a fork of the nwipe -> dwipe command originally used by Darik's Boot and Nuke (DBAN). nwipe was created out of a need to run the DBAN dwipe command outside of DBAN, in order to allow its use with any host distribution, thus giving better hardware support.

-nwipe is a program that will securely erase the entire contents of disks.
+wyoswipe is a program that will securely erase the entire contents of disks.
 It can wipe a single drive or multiple disks simultaneously.
 It can operate as both a command line tool without a GUI or with a ncurses GUI as shown in the example below:

 > **Warning**
-> For some of nwipes features such as smart data in the PDF certificate, HPA/DCO detection and other uses, nwipe utilises smartmontools and hdparm.
+> For some of wyoswipe's features such as smart data in the PDF certificate, HPA/DCO detection and other uses, nwipe utilises smartmontools and hdparm.
 Therefore both hdparm & smartmontools are a mandatory requirement if you want all of nwipes features to be fully available.
 If you do not install smartmontools and hdparm, nwipe will provide a warning in the log that these programs cannot be found but will still run but many important features may not work as they should do.

 ![Example wipe](/images/example_wipe.gif)